Doktatech/PassLocker/README.md

 ## Built With

 * [Python 3.6](https://docs.python.org/3.6/)
+## Known Bugs
+Application does not search existing user correctly

 ## Future expectations

 Future versions will be able to use their own Interface
+## Support and contact details
+Any contributions are welcome through provided contacts in the profile page

 ## License